William Best, 1st Baron Wynford: Legal career

 Best was Called to the Bar on 6 November 1789, and established a successful legal practice.
 In 1802, he was elected to parliament for Petersfield as a Whig, a seat he held until 1806.
 After joining the Tories, he sat for Bridport from 1812 to 1817 and then represented Guildford from 1818 to 1819.

-In 1813, Best was appointed Solicitor-General to the Prince of Wales, which he remained until 1816, and was then Attorney-General to the Prince of Wales from 1816 to 1818 and Chief Justice of Chester in 1818.
+In 1813, Best was appointed Solicitor-General to the Prince of Wales, where he remained until 1816.
+He was then Attorney-General to the Prince of Wales from 1816 to 1818 and Chief Justice of Chester in 1818.
 The following year he was made a Judge of the Common Pleas and knighted.
-Best was admitted to the Privy Council in 1824 and appointed Chief Justice of the Common Pleas, in which post he remained until 1829.
+Best was admitted to the Privy Council in 1824 and appointed Chief Justice of the Common Pleas, a position he held until 1829.

-The latter year Best was raised to the peerage as Baron Wynford, of Wynford Eagle in the County of Dorset.
+In the latter year Best was raised to the peerage of Baron Wynford, of Wynford Eagle in the County of Dorset.

 Lord Wynford later served as a Deputy Speaker of the House of Lords.
-Despite his earlier affiliation with the Whigs, he became known as an ardent Tory, and vigorously opposed the 1832 Reform Act.
+Despite his earlier affiliation with the Whigs, he became known as an ardent Tory, and vigorously opposed the Reform Act 1832 (2 & 3 Will.
+4. c.
+45).
 Lord Wynford suffered from gout for many years, and was carried into the House of Lords in an arm-chair, in which he was also allowed to address the rest of the house.
 However, he was later forced to retire from public life due to his illness.